keptn/keptn.github.io/content/docs/concepts/architecture/index.md

  - When they are operated within the same cluster, the services can directly access the HTTP APIs provided by the control plane services, without having to authenticate.
-   In this case, the distributor sidecars directly connect themselves to the NATS cluster to subscribe to topics and send back events.
+   In this case, the distributor sidecars or `cp-connectors` directly connect themselves to the NATS cluster to subscribe to topics and send back events.

  - When an execution plane is operated outside of the Cluster, it can communicate with the HTTP API exposed by the `api-gateway-nginx`.
    In this case, every request to the API must be authenticated using the `keptn-api` token.
-   The distributor sidecars are not able to directly connect to the NATS cluster, but they can be configured to fetch open `.triggered` events from the HTTP API.
+   The distributor sidecars and cp-connectors are not able to directly connect to the NATS cluster, but they can be configured to fetch open `.triggered` events from the HTTP API.

 See [Integrations](../../integrations) for links to Keptn-service integrations that are available.